digitaliceland/Straumurinn/README.md

 ## Network Whitelist

 When you are installing Security Server you probably have to do some firewall openings.
 [Network Whitelist](https://github.com/digitaliceland/Straumurinn/blob/master/DOC/Manuals/ig-ss-security_server_install_guide.md) and what ports need to be open is located here.

-## Standalone Security Server

-You can check out our getting started guide on [Standalone Security Server](https://github.com/digitaliceland/Straumurinn/blob/master/DOC/Manuals/standalone_security_server_tutorial.md) running on Docker for local testing before you start installing on IS-DEV, IS-TEST or IS.
-We recomment doing this first before starting to install anything.